Here is the NY Times version:

 For example:

-![]() CW 10 will show the top 10.
+CW 10 will show the top 10.
 Note that this command only shows the counts of words that were found on the day the puzzle was released.
 This command can be entered throughout the day of the puzzle.
 CW introduces a fun competitive drive to try to find more and more words.
-Note that CW also shows OW, BOA, and BB scores. |
+Note that CW also shows OW, BOA, BB, Xw, and oXw scores.
+On the day of the puzzle above (8/16/2025) the letter R began most of the puzzle words.
+Clicking on the little ⓘ will explain the cryptic table headings. |

-This is all just for fun to see how inventive and desperate we are to find more and more words! 😊
+These commands show how inventive and desperate we are to find more and more words! 😊

 1) The puzzle on 2/6/21 included the word ANEMONE